rosenrodt/fft-utils/fft.md

 - Perform 16 Stockham FFTs in first dimension
   - 4-FFT in
 - Multiply by twiddle factor
-- Perform 16 Stockham FFTs in second dimension
-- Read the data transposed
+- Perform 16 Stockham FFTs in second dimension- Read the data transposed

 ***

-### Decomposition with gradual transposition
+## Decomposition with gradual transposition

 - Instead of transposing all dimensions at once, can transpose one at a time
 - TODO: Example